Kia Mohave: North America

-Facelift (2016)
+First facelift (2016)

 A facelift to the Mohave was launched in early 2016.
 Changes include improved safety as well as upgrades to interior and exterior trim packages.
 New features such as rear-side warning system, lane departure warning system, forward collision warning system, around-view monitoring system, day-time running lights, HID-headlights, LED taillights and foglights.
 The S-Line V6 received a minor update, incorporating an SCR (Selective Catalytic Reduction System) in order to meet with stringent EURO6 diesel emissions standards.